 - Existing regulations ban the disposal of EV batteries to landfill and incineration

 - Battery producers are obliged to take back EV batteries free of charge and ensure they are recycled according to regulatory standards – given the scarcity and price of battery materials, it’s actually in industry’s commercial best interest to recycle and reuse

 Find out more about the sustainability of commercial EV fleets.

 Myth #5: It takes too long to charge an electric vehicle

 One of the most noticeable differences between an EV and an ICE is the time it takes to refuel.
 And while it can take longer to refuel an EV, some basic pre-planning can mitigate the impact on your operations.

 - Most charging is done at or near drivers’ homes overnight

-- New cars can typically travel 120 miles on just a 20-minute charge
+- With access to a rapid charger (100kW), new cars can typically travel 120 miles on just a 20-minute charge

 - Charging speeds have increased by a factor of five in the past few years as engineers have started to focus on EVs as the future of transport